Crayon Shin-chan: Great Adventure in Henderland: Plot

 Despite Shinnosuke's pleads, his parents visits Henderland.
 Before leaving, Shinnosuke's parents visit the bathroom but behave very strangely afterwards.
-Once they return, his parents demand the Magical Cards before falling into the bathtub as they are revealed to be puppets.
-Toppema returns and theorizes that Joma and Makao must have captured the real Misae and Hiroshi.
+Once they return, his parents demand the Magical Cards before falling into the bathtub as they are revealed to be enchanted puppets.
+Toppema returns and theorizes that Joma and Makao must have captured the real Misae and Hiroshi in Henderland.
 Determined to save his parents, Shinnosuke agrees to help Toppema.
-Toppema explains that she can help him at night, so he spends the entire next day in preparation.
+Toppema explains that due to the effect of Chokirin's magic, she can help him only at night, so he spends the entire next day in preparation.

 Shinnosuke arrives at Henderland in the evening and is ambushed by Cre.G.Mad, he uses the cards to call Action Kamen, Kantam Robot and Buriburizaemon and transforms into a steam train as Cre.G.Mad transforms into a wolf again.
 Buriburizaemon comes up with a plan, to create an additional track for Cre.G.Mad to crash into an obstacle.
 Unfortunately, the plan fails as there was no one to change the way, but at the last minute Toppema appears and changes the wolf's track, causing him to into the water.
 Cre.G.Mad's t-shirt transforms into Hiroshi, who reveals he was being mind controlled by Joma.
 The trio head towards Joma and Makao's base but get ambushed by Chokirin.

-Toppema and Chokirin once again engage into a magical fight as she defeats Chokirin, but gets weaker and weaker due to exhausting her power and gradually fades and Chokirin's clothing transforms into Misae.
+Toppema and Chokirin once again engage into a magical fight as she defeats Chokirin, but gets weaker and weaker due to exhausting her power and gradually fades and Chokirin's bra transforms into Misae.
 The three then travel to Joma and Makao's palace where they are challenged to a dance fight.
-Joma and Makao perform a dazing ball dance while the Nohara family perform a traditional Japanese dance and win.
+Joma and Makao perform a dazing ballet while the Nohara family perform a traditional Japanese dance and win.
 They are then challenged to a regular card game which they also win.

-In a defensive stance, Shinnosuke uses the magical cards and learns how to defeat Joma and Makao.
-After a great persecution, Joma and Makao are destroyed and the castle begins to crumble.
+In midst of a confrontation, Shinnosuke learns from the magical cards how to defeat Joma and Makao.
+After much challenge, Joma and Makao are destroyed but their castle begins to crumble.
 The Nohara family manages to escape the crumbling palace and end up at a beach.
-Snowman comes there.
-Just then Princess Mimori comes and converts him to Prince Gorman.
+Snowman comes there to confront them.
+Just then Princess Mimori comes and melts down the Snowman, revealing Prince Gorman inside.
 She reveals herself to be Toppema and explains that Joma and Makao trapped her and Gorman's souls into the doll and a snowman respectively.
-A huge celebration is held as peace and prosperity in Henderland is restored.
+A huge celebration commemorating Mimori & Gorman's marriage is held as peace and prosperity in Henderland is restored.